Choose your breeder first then your puppy

 you also take your puppy to a vet within 3 days of bring your baby home.

-This will help you establish a relationship with your vet who will
+This will help you establish a relationship with your vet who will schedule your puppies next set

-and will allow your vet to input the entire health information provided by your breeder.
+of vaccines and will allow your vet to input the entire health information provided by your breeder.

 Your breeder should provide a health record, stating the deworming’s, vaccines and any other